 What exactly are the CSAT and NPS metrics?

-Both CSAT and NPS gauge customer happiness with regard to your business, but each metric has a different focus:
+Both CSAT and NPS gauge customer happiness with regard to your business, but each has its own focus:

 “NPS is future-looking because it helps predict customer retention and referrals,” says Teo Vanyo, CEO of Stealth Agents.
 “CSAT is more about measuring the past — how satisfied, for instance, customers were after certain changes you made in your service offering.
 However, this satisfaction is not necessarily a predictor of loyalty.”